Former Malden mayor Howard reaches contract terms with Winchester

 New town manager agrees to base retirement benefit on last 10 years

-The contract, signed by the Board of Selectmen and Malden Mayor Richard C. Howard, who will take the helm in Winchester on Jan.
-3, calls for Howard’s pension to be calculated on the average of his last 10 years of compensation.
+The contract, signed Tuesday by the Board of Selectmen and Malden’s mayor, Richard C. Howard, who will take the helm in Winchester on Jan.
+3, calls for Howard’s pension to be calculated based on the average of his last 10 years of compensation.
 Currently, pensions for retired public employees are typically calculated based on the worker’s top three years of earnings.

 “I wanted to send that signal for sure, that this is the job I want and expect to have for the foreseeable future,’’ said Howard, who suggested the 10-year pension formula during the negotiations.
 He also asked for, and received, a four-year contract; selectmen had originally proposed a three-year agreement.

 “In terms of the length of commitment and the salary, I do think we’ve reached a well-drafted compromise,’’ Howard said, adding that the contract “does reflect a philosophical commitment on my part.
 I am confident of my ability to step into this new role.’’

 Howard, who plans to attend Town Meeting tomorrow, will earn $150,000 a year in Winchester.
 He earned $114,400 as mayor of Malden in 2008, the last year for which salary figures are available.

 “The pension calculation Richard has agreed to has significant economic consequences for both Malden and Winchester,’’ said Forrest Fontana, chairman of the Winchester Board of Selectmen.
 “Richard wanted to make it clear that he wasn’t here to get a big bump up in pay, so he could work here for a few years and then cash out.’’